 Will not comment on PM's remarks on CAA: Ramakrishna Mission

-The Ramakrishna Math and Mission on Sunday distanced itself from Prime Minister Narendra Modi's remarks on the Citizenship (Amendment) Act, contending that it was a strictly apolitical body that did not respond to "ephemeral" calls.
-The prime minister, during his address from Belur Math - the headquarters of Ramakrishna Mission - had said that the new law would not take away anybody's citizenship.
-Modi also said that a section of the youth was being misguided about the Citizenship (Amendment) Act (CAA).
+The Ramakrishna Math and Mission on Sunday distanced itself from Prime Minister Narendra Modi's remarks on the Citizenship (Amendment) Act, contending that it was a strictly apolitical body which did not respond to "ephemeral" calls.
+The prime minister, during his address at Belur Math -- the headquarters of Ramakrishna Mission -- said that the new law would not take away anybody's citizenship, and a section of the youth was being misguided about the Citizenship (Amendment) Act or CAA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)